kineticfire-labs/semver-multi/README.md

 ## Primary Integration Points for Version and Tag Coordination

-*semver-multi* coordinates version information and corresponding git tags as follows:
+*semver-multi* coordinates version information and corresponding Git tags as follows:
-1. The git server retains all of the version information and corresponding git tags.
-The git tag corresponds to the project-level version.
-All other version information is stored as JSON data in the annotated git tag.
+1. The Git server retains all of the version information and corresponding Git tags.
+The Git tag corresponds to the project-level version.
+All other version information is stored as JSON data in the annotated Git tag.
 1. The `project-def.json` describes the project, its sub-projects and artifacts, and their relationships.
-The file is stored in the git repository (by default, at the root level).
+The file is stored in the Git repository (by default, at the root level).
-1. The CI server (or other entity) requests that *semver-multi* generate version information given a file path to a local git repository.  *semver-multi* creates git tags in the local repository with JSON data to record the updated version information and responds to the CI server with JSON version data.
-The CI server must push the git tags and apply the version information to the build.
+1. The CI server (or other entity) requests that *semver-multi* generate version information given a file path to a local Git repository.  *semver-multi* creates Git tags in the local repository with JSON data to record the updated version information and responds to the CI server with JSON version data.
+The CI server must push the Git tags and apply the version information to the build.

 *semver-multi* provides a light-weight semantic versioning capability that easily integrates into a CI/CD pipeline with a CI server:
 1. The CI server simply executes *semver-multi* with a file path to the updated repository
-1. There is no additional data that need be backed-up for recovery, beyond the git repository.
+1. There is no additional data that need be backed-up for recovery, beyond the Git repository.
-   1. The git repository stores all version information (in annotated tags) for the history of the project as well as the project definition (the `project-def.json`) at the time specific version information was generated.
+   1. The Git repository stores all version information (in annotated tags) for the history of the project as well as the project definition (the `project-def.json`) at the time specific version information was generated.
    1. *semver-multi* is stateless.
 The system does not contain data to back-up for recovery purposes.
 1. No additional commit is made to record versioning information (annotated tags are used).
 1. *semver-multi* does not need to manage credentials or have access to remote systems.
 The CI server (or other entity) is responsible for accessing the remote git repository and, likely, managing credentials for that access.